ewaldmire/ascender/docs/docsite/rst/administration/awx-manage.rst

 .. index::
    single: awx-manage; inventory import

-``awx-manage`` is a mechanism by which an Ascender administrator can import inventory directly into Ascender, for those who cannot use Custom Inventory Scripts.
+``awx-manage`` is a mechanism by which an climber administrator can import inventory directly into climber, for those who cannot use Custom Inventory Scripts.

-To use ``awx-manage`` properly, you must first create an inventory in Ascender to use as the destination for the import.
+To use ``awx-manage`` properly, you must first create an inventory in climber to use as the destination for the import.

 For help with ``awx-manage``, run the following command: ``awx-manage inventory_import [--help]``

-The ``inventory_import`` command synchronizes an Ascender inventory object with a text-based inventory file, dynamic inventory script, or a directory of one or more of the above as supported by core Ansible.
+The ``inventory_import`` command synchronizes an climber inventory object with a text-based inventory file, dynamic inventory script, or a directory of one or more of the above as supported by core Ansible.

 When running this command, specify either an ``--inventory-id`` or ``--inventory-name``, and the path to the Ansible inventory source (``--source``).